150M size SLM built with single GPU

 I only used a single Nvidia RTX 3090 GPU to pretrain a 150M Korean Language Model — fully from scratch.
 Built a tokenizer with SentencePiece, using LatentMoE architecture, gathering datasets and finetuned.
 Open-source on GitHub and Hugging Face.

-I stopped at 5th epoch for pretraining for two reasons.
 First, validation perplexity started increasing after the 4th epoch, peaking by the 6th.

 Since perplexity is the exponential of the loss, this indicated that the loss was also increasing.